-The physical city of Djenné relies implicitly on the spiritual expression and ritual of re-plastering the city by its people to armour it for another year of life.
+The physical city of Djenné relies implicitly on the spiritual expression and ritual of replastering the city to armour it for another year of life.
 The city of Djenné is a living city, which faces the potential of death.
-A mud city, from the soil, rooted in the soil living in a world of surrounded ideal permanence.
+A mud city, from the soil, rooted in the soil living in a world of ideal permanence.
 The rarity of such impermanent and kinetic cities reveals the intrinsic DNA of architecture as a tool for creating permanence: A syntax that inconspicuously stands as normative.
 A modern syntax.
 A Western syntax.
-However, how are cities that develop and exist in complete contradiction to this syntax going to survive when architecture as it stands today, imposes a prescribed method of teaching and building, which does not favour “other” cities such as Djenné.
+However, how are cities that develop and exist in complete contradiction to this syntax going to survive when architecture as it stands today, imposes a prescribed method of teaching and building, which do not favour “other” cities such as Djenné.

 The focus this piece is the construction and maintenance of the physical city relying on local know-how and labour.

 Every year the city is re-plastered by its inhabitants before the great rains come with the flood season.
 Climate change is a looming worry with regards to the supply of water for the conditions of the plaster clay before severe rains hit the city, followed by sweltering dry heat that increases the cracking and leakages in most structures.
 However, we will save the story about climate change posing a threat to indigenous architecture for another time, because after all, climate change is uncontrollable; and it is the very ability to adapt to environmental conditions without the reliance on “advanced: technologies that have characterised many African design methodologies, practices and architectural outcomes.
 What is more pressing is sustainability that can be driven/hampered by our capacity to preserve or neglect knowledge and meaning.
 The hegemonic normalization of universal Global North ideals threatens Djenné’s physical existence.